MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1767-Accounting-Requirements-RUS-Electric-Borrowers/subpart-B-Uniform-System-Accounts/section-1767.41.md

 4. The present value of the lease payments at the inception of the lease equals or exceeds 90 percent of the fair market value of the leased property.

 A lease agreement qualifying as a capital lease shall be recorded in either Account 101.1, Property Under Capital Leases;Account 120.6, Nuclear Fuel Under Capital Leases; or Account 121, Nonutility Property, as appropriate, at the present value (at the beginning of the lease term) of the minimum lease payments.
 If, however, this amount exceeds the fair value of the leased property at the inception of the lease, the asset shall be recorded at its fair market value.
-An offsetting credit shall be recorded in Account 227, Obligations Under Capital Leases - Noncurrent, with the current portion recorded in Account 243, Obligations Under Capital Leases - Current.
+An offsetting credit shall be recorded in Account 227, Obligations Under Capital Leases—Noncurrent, with the current portion recorded in Account 243, Obligations Under Capital Leases—Current.
 Assets recorded in Account 101.1 shall be classified separately according to the detailed accounts (301-399) provided for electric plant in service.

 Monthly payments made under the lease obligation shall be charged to rent expense, fuel expense, or construction work-in-progress as they become payable.
 Similarly, the leased asset and the associated obligation shall be reduced by the current amount due.

 The following journal entries shall be used by the lessee to record capital lease transactions:

 Dr. 101.1, Property Under Capital LeasesCr.
-243, Obligations Under Capital Leases - CurrentCr.
-227, Obligations Under Capital Leases - NoncurrentTo record the capital lease agreement.Dr.
+243, Obligations Under Capital Leases—CurrentCr.
+227, Obligations Under Capital Leases—NoncurrentTo record the capital lease agreement.Dr.
 550, RentsCr.
 232, Accounts PayableDr.
-243, Obligations Under Capital Leases - CurrentCr.
+243, Obligations Under Capital Leases—CurrentCr.
 101.1, Property Under Capital LeasesTo record the monthly rental payment due.Dr.
 232, Accounts PayableCr.
-131.1, Cash - GeneralTo record the monthly lease payment.
+131.1, Cash—GeneralTo record the monthly lease payment.

 Operating leases which are simple rental agreements do not require the recording of an asset or a liability.
 The entries that are required to record an operating lease by the lessee are as follows:

 Dr. 550, RentsCr.
 232, Accounts PayableTo record the monthly rental payment due.Dr.
 232, Accounts PayableCr.
-131.1, Cash - GeneralTo record the monthly lease payment.
+131.1, Cash—GeneralTo record the monthly lease payment.

 For purposes of illustration, the journal entries presented in this interpretation debit Account 550, Rents.
 However, Account 507, Rents (steam power generation); Account 525, Rents (nuclear power generation); Account 540, Rents (hydraulic power generation); Account 550, Rents (other power production); Account 567, Rents (transmission expense); Account 589, Rents (distribution expense); and Account 931, Rents (general and administrative), should be charged, as appropriate, depending upon the function of the equipment being leased.